PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 What is a Sit-On-Top Kayak?

-• Unsinkable Design: Most quality sit-on-top kayaks feature sealed bulkheads or flotation chambers that prevent them from sinking even if completely swamped.
+• Unsinkable Construction: Quality sit-on-top kayaks incorporate sealed bulkheads or built-in flotation chambers that prevent sinking even when completely swamped.
+This unsinkable characteristic makes them exceptionally forgiving for beginners.

 What is a Sit-In Kayak?

-• Lower Center of Gravity: Sitting inside the hull lowers your center of gravity, which improves stability and makes paddling more efficient.
+• Lower Center of Gravity: Sitting inside the hull positions your body closer to the waterline, improving stability and paddling efficiency.
+This lower profile reduces wind resistance and enables more powerful, efficient strokes.

 Also Read: Types of Kayaks: Your Ultimate Guide Navigating the Choices